 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 This is a qualitative assay; CD40L-protein expression and function is reported as present or absent.
-Absence of CD40L-protein expression and function is consistent with XL-HIGM.
+Absence of CD40L-protein expression and function is consistent with X-linked hyper-IgM (XL-HIGM).
 In females, the presence of 2 populations-normal and abnormal-is consistent with carrier status.

 Most patients with XL-HIGM have absent or significantly reduced CD40L expression on their activated CD4 T cells.
 Patients with normal CD40L expression, but abnormal function, show an absence of binding with soluble chimeric CD40-uIg antibody, substantiating a diagnosis of XL-HIGM.
 Females who are carriers for this disease will show a typical bimodal pattern of CD40L expression, with 50% of the T cells lacking any CD40L expression.
 In the case of aberrant protein function, a similar profile will be obtained with the CD40-uIg antibody.

 CD69 is a marker for T-cell activation and serves as a positive control; in the absence of induced CD69 expression on T cells, the presence of XL-HIGM cannot be assessed.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test is typically not indicated in males >10 years of age or females beyond child-bearing age (>45 years).
 For questions about appropriate test selection, contact Mayo Medical Laboratories.